yafshar/kim_commands/kim_commands.rst

    kim_property create 1 atomic-mass
    kim_property create 2 cohesive-energy-relation-cubic-crystal

+where "1" is a property instance ID, and "atomic-mass" is a property definition name to create the first property instance.
+"2" and "cohesive-energy-relation-cubic-crystal" are the property instance ID and property definition name to create the second property instance, respectively.

-If the property definition name does not exist in OpenKIM, running the script will fail with error message indicating that the requested name does not exist in OpenKIM and thus is not a valid KIM property name.
+If the property definition name (or a property ID) does not exist in OpenKIM, running the script will fail with error message indicating that the requested name does not exist in OpenKIM and thus is not a valid KIM property name.
+See `properties page <https://openkim.org/properties>`_ for the list of each property definition already exists in OpenKIM.

 Calling this command two or multiple times and using the same instance ID will fail with error message indicating that repeating instance ID is not